 Joseph understood his situation well.
 If he simply presented his interpretation of Pharaoh’s dream, the royal advisers would scoff.
 These were the finest, most highly regarded experts in Egypt—and yet, they had failed.
 Joseph, an outsider and a prisoner, would be mocked mercilessly.

-So Joseph, ever the strategist, made a suggestion that excited the entire royal court.
-After interpreting the dream, Joseph proposed that Pharaoh appoint an administrator to oversee the storage of food during the coming years of plenty.
+So, Joseph, ever the strategist, made a suggestion that would capture the entire royal court’s attention.
+After interpreting the dream, he proposed that Pharaoh appoint an administrator to oversee the storage of food during the coming years of plenty.
 Why?
-Because every single one of Pharaoh’s advisers, eager for advancement, now hoped to be chosen for that prestigious role.
-Each one thought, Maybe I’ll be the one to supervise this great project.
+Because now every adviser, eager to advance in Pharaoh’s court, secretly hoped they would be chosen for that prestigious role.
+Each one thought, Maybe I’ll be the one to oversee this monumental project.

 In this way, Joseph’s words “found favor in the eyes of Pharaoh”—and just as importantly—“in the eyes of his servants.”
 Everyone now had a stake in Joseph’s success.
 A masterstroke, really.